uvknhn/quad-creek/docs/README.md

 Also, if you got a PCB with no panel, or you simply want a custom panel, I've added a PDF with all of the holes from the original panel, which you can use as a reference for drilling and such.

+There is also a PDF for the back panel, for drilling holes aligning with the standoffs.

 ## BILL OF MATERIALS

 ### RESISTORS